digiampietro/buildroot-armv7/README.md

 This is a work in progress, it is fully usable and runs correctly, but documentation is still incomplete.

-**Buildroot-armv7** is a set of scripts, configuration files and Buildroot external tree to easily setup an emulation environment where to run, debug and reverse engineer the *Netgear DVA 5592* router executables.
+**Buildroot-armv7** is a Docker image (in wich Buildroot is not included), a set of scripts, configuration files and Buildroot external tree to easily setup an emulation environment where to run, debug and reverse engineer the *Netgear DVA 5592* router executables.
 This environment uses Docker, Buildroot and Qemu to build a root file system and emulate a board with an ARMv7 Cortex A9 processor, a quite old Linux kernel, version 3.4.11-rt19 with appropriate patches, uClibc 0.9.33.2, and old versions of other libraries.

 # Quick Start